ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/signals/uz_signals_wrap_to.rst

   #include "uz_signals.h"
   int main(void) {
      theta = 13.0f;
-     float theta_wrapped = uz_wrap_to_2pi(theta);
+     float theta_wrapped = uz_signals_wrap(theta, 2*UZ_PIf);
   }

 Description
 ===========

-Wraps the input angle to the range of 0 to :math:`2\pi` by using recursion.
+Wraps the input number to the range of :math:`[0, limit]` by using the ``remainderf`` function.
+Only limits greater than 0 are allowed!
-If the angle is already in the range, it will be unchanged.
+If the number is already in the range, it will be unchanged.
-If it is grater than :math:`2\pi`, the function call reduces the angle by :math:`2\pi` and calls itself again, until the angle is smaller than :math:`2\pi`.
-If the angle is negative, the functions adds :math:`2\pi` and calls itself again, until the angle is positive.
+If it is not in the range, ``remainderf`` will be applied. if the result is positive, it is in the range and will be returned.
+Otherwise, the limit is added to the remainder and returned.